Mayor of Croydon

-The Mayor of Croydon is a directly elected mayor responsible for the executive function of Croydon London Borough Council.
+The mayor of Croydon is a directly elected local authority mayor responsible for the executive function of Croydon London Borough Council.
 The current mayor is Jason Perry of the Conservative Party, elected in May 2022, and the first holder of the post.

 Background

 The Local Government Act 2000 allowed local authorities to change from the leader-and-cabinet system of governance to a directly elected mayor model.
 The change needs to be established by a referendum, either arranged by the council or triggered by a petition.
 A campaign group supporting an elected mayor for Croydon called DEMOC started a petition to change to the mayoral system in February 2020, which they submitted to the council in September 2020.
 The mayoral system would replace the leader-and-cabinet system, whereby the leader of the council is chosen by the majority party or coalition of parties.

 In January 2021, the council announced that a referendum would be held in October of that year.
 The government minister Luke Hall said that the council should hold the referendum in May 2021 instead, alongside elections for the Mayor of London and London Assembly.
 The Labour councillor Sean Fitzsimons defended the choice to hold the referendum in October, saying that the prospective mayor could then be elected alongside the council in May 2022.
 The council also cited technical limitations about how it could spend money under the terms of the council's section 114 notice which required Hall to amend the law to facilitate the referendum.
 The Conservatives, including the Conservative MP Chris Philp, campaigned in favour of an elected mayor.
 Labour opposed the mayoral system, including both Croydon Labour MPs.
 The Green Party also opposed the mayoral system, instead advocating a change to the committee system.